Geometric Solution of Turbulence as Diffusion in Loop Space: The Loop Space Approach: From Nonlinear PDEs to Linear Diffusion

 The transformation of both equations to the loop space diffusion equation is based on the operator calculus invented by Feynman \cite{Feynman1951}.
 As applied to our case of the loop functionals for fluid dynamics and the gauge theory, it allows us to write both of them as the path ordered exponential times the unit operator

 This fundamental geometric identity, proven in the \cite{migdal2025SQYMflow} and our Appendix A, is identical in abelian and non-abelian cases, except that a group space trace is taken in the \YM{} case.
 In both cases, it reveals the geometric meaning of the loop functional as a parallel transport of the \textbf{covariant derivative operator} around a loop $C$, reducing to a c-number for a closed loop.
-The reduction of the ordered exponential to a c-number is also supported by the Magnus expansion \cite{Magnus1954}. \textbf{This distinction is subtle but critical.
-In much of the mathematical literature such as \cite{Gockeler1987}, the Wilson loop (the L.H.S. of our identity) is taken as the \textit{definition} of parallel transport.
+The reduction of the ordered exponential to a c-number is also supported by the Magnus expansion \cite{Magnus1954}. \begin{remark} The term c-number in this context means any operator commuting with all components of covariant derivative operator $D_\alpha(x_0)$, in particular, it could be an arbitrary complex number.
+This distinction between conventional definition of parallel transport and this operator definition is subtle but critical.
+In much of the mathematical literature, such as \cite{Gockeler1987}, the Wilson loop (the L.H.S. of our identity) is taken as the \textit{definition} of parallel transport.
 Our proof, however, establishes this correspondence as a rigorous \textit{equality} derived from the more fundamental, anchored operator (the R.H.S.).
-This approach mirrors a historical pattern in theoretical physics where a concept, once viewed as a powerful analogy, is later shown to be a provable, first-principles identity.}
+This approach mirrors a historical pattern in theoretical physics where a concept, once viewed as a powerful analogy, is later shown to be a provable, first-principles identity. \end{remark}

 Now, the covariant derivative operator $D_\mu$ in both theories can be replaced by a functional derivative acting on the ordered exponential involving that same operator (remember that the operators $D_\mu(x_0)$ in this identity refer to the (arbitrary) origin $x_0 = C(\theta=0)$ on the loop.
 In this operator form, the functional derivatives $\ff{\dot C_\mu(t\pm)}$ bring down the covariant derivative operator before or after the ordered product, which makes no difference due to the cyclic symmetry of the trace: